 The reward for all that climbing…the downhill and it is FUN!
 Being a blue graded trail there is nothing too technical just a fast, beautifully flowing trail that will put a smile on your face.
 There is a mixture of sweeping berms, tighter corners and sets of rollers that make you get faster and faster!
 The surface is mostly pretty smooth (no rock gardens here!) but watch out for the occasionally braking rut.
 The last section just makes you want to go back and ride it all again!

 After coming all that way we were determined to make the most of it and managed to blast around the first loop in 45mins, whilst we still had the daylight, just!
-After a quick pit-stop we stuck the lights on and did the second loop in the dark, so different riding in the dark!
-Your lights pick out obstacles you didn’t notice before, climbs seem steep and it was like riding a different trail but still excellent fun.
+After a quick pit-stop we stuck the lights on and did the second loop in the dark.
+So different riding in the dark!
+Your lights pick out obstacles you didn’t notice before, climbs seem steeper and it was like riding a different trail but still excellent fun.

 One of the best bits of coming at that time of day was that there was no-one else there.
 We were the last ones to leave the car park.
 A quick blast back down the M4 and I was tucked up in bed by 11pm.
 A perfect mini-Monday adventure!